Northwestern State takes on Texas A&M-CC in Southland Tournament

 Lake Charles, Louisiana; Monday, 12 p.m.
 EDT

-BOTTOM LINE: Northwestern State and Texas A&M-CC play in the Southland Tournament.
+BOTTOM LINE: Northwestern State squares off against Texas A&M-CC in the Southland Tournament.

-The Demons’ record in Southland games is 12-8, and their record is 3-6 against non-conference opponents.
-Northwestern State is fifth in the Southland in team defense, allowing 59.2 points while holding opponents to 36.5% shooting.
+The Demons have gone 12-8 against Southland opponents, with a 3-6 record in non-conference play.
+Northwestern State is 6-11 against opponents with a winning record.

-Northwestern State makes 38.4% of its shots from the field this season, which is 2.7 percentage points higher than Texas A&M-CC has allowed to its opponents (35.7%).
-Texas A&M-CC has shot at a 39.4% rate from the field this season, 2.9 percentage points greater than the 36.5% shooting opponents of Northwestern State have averaged.
+Northwestern State averages 6.9 made 3-pointers per game, 1.0 more made shot than the 5.9 per game Texas A&M-CC gives up.
+Texas A&M-CC has shot at a 39.4% rate from the field this season, 2.9 percentage points above the 36.5% shooting opponents of Northwestern State have averaged.

 LAST 10 GAMES: Demons: 6-4, averaging 66.6 points, 38.7 rebounds, 12.8 assists, 6.9 steals and 3.2 blocks per game while shooting 39.0% from the field.
 Their opponents have averaged 61.1 points per game.